Heat Gain from Lights

-Heat contribution from lights may have a major impact on an air condition system
+Heat contributed by lights may have major impact on air-condition systems.

 Heat gain from lights in modern office or production areas may be of significant amount.
 The heat emitted from lights to the room depends on